 Chart A illustrates the System's assets and liabilities.
-At June 30, 2021, the ratio of actuarial assets to liabilities is 108.4%, up from 101.2% in the prior year's Actuarial Valuation due primarily to favorable asset experience.
+At June 30, 2022, the ratio of actuarial assets to liabilities is 108.5%, up slightly from 108.4% in the prior year's Actuarial Valuation due to continued recognition of prior favorable investment experience.